StalinDurjo/stalindurjo/README.md

 🔹 ISTQB Certified QA Professional
-🔹 1.8+ years of experience in Software QA
+🔹 2+ years of experience in Software QA
 🔹 Experienced in testing Fintech, WordPress, SaaS, & eCommerce services
 🔹 Performed comprehensive payment service tests for financial membership platform
 🔹 Hands-on Web & API automation experience for microservices platform
-🔹Training new QA staff on products and services
+🔹 Training new QA staff on products and services

 <!--
 **StalinDurjo/stalindurjo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.